 - Sedex※Membership

-- Began interviews with trading partners to gauge interest in joining Sedex
+- Began interviews with valued trading partners to gauge interest in joining Sedex

 Sedex is a reporting platform for sharing and verifying information on labor standards, health and safety, the environment, and business ethics, to promote responsible business practices in the supply chain.